luxfi/LPs/LPs/lp-1033-p-chain-state-rollup-to-c-chain-evm.md

 ## Abstract

-This LP specifies how to roll up validator-set and subnet-state roots from the P-Chain onto the C-Chain (EVM) via on-chain commitments and light-client-style proofs.
-By anchoring P-Chain state in EVM contracts, smart contracts on the C-Chain can verify proofs of P-Chain state (e.g., validator sets, staking balances, subnet activations) without running a full P-Chain node.
+This LP specifies how to roll up validator-set and chain-state roots from the P-Chain onto the C-Chain (EVM) via on-chain commitments and light-client-style proofs.
+By anchoring P-Chain state in EVM contracts, smart contracts on the C-Chain can verify proofs of P-Chain state (e.g., validator sets, staking balances, chain activations) without running a full P-Chain node.

 ## Motivation

-The P-Chain (Platform Chain) manages validator sets, subnets, and staking, while the C-Chain (Contract Chain) provides EVM execution.
+The P-Chain (Platform Chain) manages validator sets, chains, and staking, while the C-Chain (Contract Chain) provides EVM execution.
 Many L2 rollups, DeFi protocols, and governance modules require trust-minimized access to P-Chain state (e.g., validator eligibility, slashing events).
 Embedding P-Chain state roots and proof verification on the C-Chain:

 - Enables EVM contracts to enforce P-Chain-based access control and consensus logic
-- Eliminates the need for centralized or off-chain oracles for validator/subnet data
+- Eliminates the need for centralized or off-chain oracles for validator/chain data
 - Simplifies integration of rollup sequencers that must respect P-Chain staking rules

 ## Specification